bweatherson/demons/latest-export.md

 So that covers the cases where there is both an evidential and causal connection - Basic Decision Theory gets things wrong - and the cases where there is neither - Basic Decision Theory gets things right.
 But what about the cases where there is one such connection but not the other?
 We're all taught that correlation is not causation.
 What happens when there is correlation but not causation between the choices and the states?
 Then things get really interesting, and that's the debate we're doing to jump into.

-## Some Theories of Decision {##sometheories}
+## Some Theories of Decision {#sometheories}

 ### Newcomb Problems {#newcombproblem}

 It's not at all obvious how there could be a case where the possible choices and possible states could be causally connected but not evidentially connected.
 I'm going to set the possibility of such a case aside, at least until someone shows me what such a case might look like.
 Because there is a very natural way that the choices and states could be evidentially but not causally connected: they could have a common cause.
 And one way that could come about is if the states are predictions of Chooser's choice, made by someone who has a deep insight into Chooser's choice dispositions.

 We'll call that someone Demon, and a decision problem in which the states are based in Demon's predictions a Demonic decision problem.
-I'll have much more to say about demons in section \@ref(aboutademon), but for now all we need to know is that Demon has means, motive, and opportunity to correctly predict what strategy a Chooser will adopt.
+I'll have much more to say about demons in section \@ref(aboutademon), but for now all we need to know is that Demon has the means, motive, and opportunity to correctly predict what strategy a Chooser will adopt.

 The most famous Demonic decision problem is _Newcomb's Problem_ [@Nozick1969].
 Chooser is presented with two boxes, one opaque and one clear.
 They have a choice between taking just the opaque box, i.e., taking one box, and taking both the opaque and the clear box, i.e., taking two boxes.
 The clear box has a good of value $y$ in  it.
 The contents of the opaque box are unknown.
 Demon has predicted the chooser's choice, and has placed a good of value $x$ in it if they predict Chooser will take one box, and left it empty (which we'll assume has value 0) if they predict Chooser will take both boxes.
 The key constraint is $x > y$.
 In most versions the value given for $x$ is massively greater than that for $y$, but the theories that are developed for the problem typically are sensitive only to whether $x$ is larger than $y$, not to how much larger it is.